 Alongside the digitalization, a comprehensive datafication of the school system is occurring nowadays, which collects data in all processes of the school system which simultaneously influences decision-making and opinion-forming processes in education policy, school supervision, school authorities, school management, teachers, pupils and their parents as well as the public.
 Their origin, interpretation and use is not (value-) neutral, as the data itself already includes ideas of “good education” or “good school” and “good teaching“.
 Contemporaneous increasing datafication is changing the roles of teachers, pupils and other actors in the education system and their relationships with each other.
 The joint research project will describe these processes of change from four different, interwoven perspectives and analyse them on the basis of its own empirical studies at four interfaces of the school education system: School Inspectorate and School (SP1), School management and school information systems (SP2), Digital learning software and teaching (SP3), Teachers and students in class (SP4).
 The aim is to describe the formative role of data in order to gain insights about the role change and professional understanding, and to generate impulses that support future decisions regarding the design of data practices in the education system.

-The joint research project DATAFIED is part of the “Rahmenprogramm empirische Bildungsforschung” of the Federal Ministry of Education and Research.
+The joint research project DATAFIED is scheduled for 3 years (1st December 2018 – 31st November 2021) and part of the “Rahmenprogramm empirische Bildungsforschung” of the Federal Ministry of Education and Research.

 For further information to this topic as well as other projects you can find on the homepage: Rahmenprogramm empirische Bildungsforschung